 EOIR may also want to consider making two changes to its hearings.
 First, EOIR may want to clarify or alter the guidance it gives to immigration judges concerning self-represented parties.
-Immigration judges have received guidance instructing them to make special accommodations for unaccompanied alien children in immigration hearings, and EOIR may want to consider making similar accommodations for self-represented parties.
-There is precedent for such accommodation: hearing officers in other administrative agencies have been directed-through Congressional direction (SSA), agency regulation (SSA, BVA) or informal agency guidance (NAD) to provide special accommodations to self-represented parties, and the ABA has adopted guidance telling judges that similar accommodations in the court context are appropriate.
+Immigration judges have received guidance instructing them to make special accommodations for unaccompanied alien children in immigration hearings,392 and EOIR may want to consider making similar accommodations for self-represented parties.
+There is precedent for such accommodation: hearing officers in other administrative agencies have been directed - through Congressional direction (SSA),393 agency regulation (SSA, BVA)394 or informal agency guidance (NAD)395 - to actively develop the record in agency hearings, and the ABA has adopted guidance telling judges that accommodations for self-represented parties in the court context are appropriate.396

 Second, EOIR may want to revisit the issue of holding pre-hearing conferences.
-Pre-hearing conferences could be used to clarify issues that will be discussed at the hearing, ensure appropriate language and translation resources are available, and ensure the self-represented party knows what information he or she should provide and which burdens of proof will be placed on him or her.
-EOIR has tried pre-hearing pilots in the past, but such programs are no longer in use.
-Given recent successes seen by other agencies in implementing pre-hearing conferences, EOIR may want to revisit pre-hearing conferences, particularly in the context of self-represented parties.
-In doing so, EOIR may want to consider consulting with other agencies to learn more about existing successful practices in holding pre-hearing conferences.
+Prehearing conferences could be used to clarify issues that will be discussed at the hearing, ensure appropriate language and translation resources are available, and ensure the self-represented party knows what information he or she should provide and which burdens of proof will be placed on him or her.
+EOIR tried pre-hearing pilots in the past, but based on the agency's experience with the pilots, determined that a broader pre-hearing conference program was not practical under existing circumstances.397 To the extent those circumstances change over time, EOIR may want to revisit pre-hearing conferences, particularly in the context of self-represented parties, given the recent successes of other agencies in implementing pre-hearing conferences.398 In doing so, EOIR may want to consider consulting with other agencies to learn more about existing successful practices in holding pre-hearing conferences.
 Although pre-hearing conferences have relatively high upfront costs, evidence from other agencies indicates that they may be an efficient and effective tool for providing assistance to self-represented parties.
 EOIR may want to consider establishing a pilot program to see whether downstream gains in efficiency would make such a program cost-effective.